Pollen and Pollination

 crops from the resulting seed.
 Second, it assures pollination of the female

 flower, although nothing is nature is an ironclad guarantee.
-Third, it will
+Third, it increases

-increase the likelihood of pollinating all segments of the female flower.
+the likelihood of pollinating all segments of the female flower.
+Multi-segmented

-Multi-segmented stigmas exists in the flowers of many plants.
-Proper pollination
+stigmas exists in the flowers of many plants.
+Proper pollination of all segments

-of all segments makes for bigger and better fruit, and seed development in
+makes for bigger and better fruit, and seed development in vegetable crops.

 Step by step: